poomravint/Drone-controller-by-finger-gesture/README.md

 # Drone-controller-by-finger-gesture
 This is a python project to control a drone by fingers gesture<br>
 Require
-- Require python 3.9.13
+- python 3.9.13
-- Require Tello Drone EDU
+- Tello Drone EDU

 # How to run this project
 ***To create a virtual environment named venv***